hendrtd/engr-1110/docs/term/2021-fall/syllabus/syllabus.md

 [0, 60)   | F

 **Extra Credit:** Opportunities for extra credit are sometimes given to the entire class, but are never given on an individual basis.
+Extra credit opportunities are typically given during lecture periods and you must be present to earn points.

 ---